Mpris42/GitTest/README.md

 # GitTest
-Testing creation of new repo.
+Testing creation of a new repo.

 Currently undertaking the process of learning how development works before attempting to learn any specific language.